verdugo-danieML/Tokenizer-Tutorial/README.md

 # Tokenizer Tutorial: From Basic to Advanced

-This repository contains implementations of various tokenization techniques from scratch, including Whitespace, Regex, Byte-Pair Encoding (BPE), and integrates with Hugging Face and SentencePiece tokenizers.
+This project implements various tokenization techniques from scratch, including Whitespace, Regex, Byte-Pair Encoding (BPE), and integrates with Hugging Face and SentencePiece tokenizers.
+It also includes a web application for visualizing and comparing different tokenization methods.

 ## Project Structure